Tips for successful lineage synchronization

 - Ensure that the Analyze Only option is not selected for data source E.

-- Trigger synchronization for data source E.Warning It's critical that you only trigger the synchronization of data source E after the analysis of data sources A, B, C, and D is complete.
+- On the weekend, trigger synchronization for data source E.Warning It's critical that you only trigger the synchronization of data source E after the analysis of data sources A, B, C, and D is complete.

 After the metadata of data source E is harvested and analyzed, all 5 data sources are synchronized with Data Catalog in a single job.